 People hired by the Polo’s Water Association are connecting a pump to extract water from the septic tank.
 Photograph by Polo’s Water Association

 It is important to keep the people informed and have support from other local organizations to get the community involved.
-“We held community meetings and sent written notifications or e-mails about the works that were doing, and also about how a new payment fee would be applied for drinking water supply and wastewater treatment.
+“We held community meetings and sent written notifications or e-mails about the work that were doing, and also about how a new payment fee would be applied for drinking water supply and wastewater treatment.
 We also had the support from the local council,” Sussy adds

 The impacts of a proper administration